knative-extensions/eventing-rabbitmq/test/performance/README.md

 curl http://localhost:10001/results > eventing-rabbitmq-broker-perf-results.csv
 gnuplot -c latency-throughput.plg eventing-rabbitmq-broker-perf-results.csv 0.8 0 1100
 # this can take up to 5 minutes to render ¯\_(ツ)_/¯
+Try using higher values for the multi-consumer test setup
 ```

 > What do the `0.8 0 1100` arguments mean?